Pickled egg

-Pickled eggs are typically hard boiled eggs that are cured in vinegar or brine.
+Pickled eggs are typically hard-boiled eggs that are cured in vinegar or brine.
 As with many foods, this was originally a way to preserve the food so that it could be eaten months later.
-Pickled eggs have since become a favorite among many as a snack or hors d'œuvre popular in pubs, bars and taverns, and around the world in places where beer is served.
+Pickled eggs have since become a favorite among many as a snack or hors d'œuvre popular in pubs, bars, and taverns, and around the world in places where beer is served.

-After the eggs are hard boiled, the shell is removed and they are submerged in a solution of vinegar, salt, spices, and other seasonings.
-Recipes vary from the traditional brine solution for pickles, to other solutions, which can impart a sweet or spicy taste.
+After the eggs are hard-boiled, the shell is removed and they are submerged in a solution of vinegar, salt, spices, and other seasonings.
+Recipes vary from the traditional brine solution for pickles to other solutions, which can impart a sweet or spicy taste.

 The final taste is mostly determined by the pickling solution.
 The eggs are left in this solution from one day to several months.
 Prolonged exposure to the pickling solution may result in a rubbery texture.
-A common practice is to puncture the egg with a toothpick to allow the pickling solution to penetrate to the egg's interior, but this is dangerous as it can introduce clostridium into the finished product.
-Eggs prepared with this method have sometimes had high enough levels of botulinum toxin to cause illness in a human.
+Care should be taken to prepare the eggs properly to avoid food poisoning.

 Pickled eggs may be served as part of a main course, hors d'œuvres, or garnishes.

 Recipes

 A variant historically associated with the Pennsylvania Dutch is the pickled beet egg where whole beets, onions, vinegar, sugar, salt, cloves, and (optionally) a cinnamon stick are used as the brine.
 The eggs take on a pink or even purple color from the beets and have a sweet and sour taste.
-Pickled red-beet eggs, long a common food at picnics and pot-lucks in the Pennsylvania Dutch country, have diffused into the folk cuisine of the surrounding "English" and become a popular snack that can be bought in supermarkets as far east as the Delaware River.
+Pickled red beet eggs, long a common food at picnics and pot-lucks in the Pennsylvania Dutch country, have diffused into the folk cuisine of the surrounding "English" and become a popular snack that can be bought in supermarkets as far east as the Delaware River.

-A typical British recipe for pickled eggs includes eggs, vinegar, salt and sugar.
-The eggs are then boiled, peeled, then boiled with the other ingredients.
+A typical British recipe for pickled eggs includes eggs, vinegar, salt, and sugar.
+The eggs are first boiled, peeled, then boiled with the other ingredients.
 They last for three to four months (for best quality) and are traditionally found in British public houses and fish and chip shops.

 History

 Germany

-In Germany, pickled eggs were made and eaten by German immigrants in the mid-1700s, especially the Hessian mercenaries fighting against the Colonists in the Revolutionary War.
+In Germany, pickled eggs were commonly made and eaten.
+German emigrants took this practice with them when they moved to the New World.

+During Lent, many Christian denominations forbade the consumption of eggs.
+However, hens would continue to lay eggs, and pickling provided a practical way to preserve them until Easter.